dotX-Automation/dua_interfaces/README.md

 ROS 2 interfaces for the Distributed Unified Architecture, aimed at robotics projects and more.

+**This project is now archived since after [this PR](https://github.com/dotX-Automation/dua-foundation/pull/2) this package has been split in more specialized packages.**

+**Thus, this project remains available to maintain backward compatibility with legacy targets.**

 ## Contents

 Refer to the individual interface files for more information.